HAVE A DENTAL EMERGENCY?

 1. Consultation and Evaluation

-Your dentist will kick things off by reviewing your dental history and checking your mouth with X-rays or a CT scan to see your bone structure.
-This helps them map out a custom plan for your implants.
+We start by reviewing your dental and medical history and using X-rays or a CT scan to examine your bone structure.
+This helps us create a personalized treatment plan tailored to your needs.

 2. Pre-Surgery Preparation